itds-consulting/android-silent-ping-sms/README.md

-# Android SMS Ping
+# Android Silent SMS Ping

   - Does not require rooted device
-  - SMS will not be delivered as standard SMS
+  - SMS will not be delivered as standard SMS, target user will receive no visual notification about SMS being received

 ## Description